Nobody just walks into faith, unchallenged.

 When I was nine years old, a bully named Ricky started picking on me.
 This happened sometime back during the Jurassic period, in the days before bully awareness task forces visited schools.
 Playground survival was something you just had to learn.
 I took karate.
-I went to weekly classes, learned some moves, and had some fights in the karate studio.
+I went to weekly classes, learned some moves, and had some fights in the studio.
 I sparred with a couple of black belts (who obviously held back so they wouldn’t kill me).
 But whenever I saw Ricky, I still ran from him.
-Never mind I was limber and had trained enough to tag a full-grown man on the jaw with a snap kick.
-That would have been more than enough to “persuade” Ricky to look elsewhere for his alpha male standing.
+Never mind I was limber and had trained enough to tag an adult on the jaw with a snap kick.
+That would have been more than enough to persuade Ricky to look elsewhere for his alpha male standing.
 Yet I simply never believed I had enough for a showdown.
 The problem was all in my head.

 My experience sounds like the typical loggerhead between Christian and non-Christian.
 You show up to the conversation full of hope for your pal to meet Jesus.
 And you can’t make a dent.
 For years.
 The Bible assures us it’s not just your friend’s personal stubbornness.
 He or she is in a straight jacket of unbelief, held in the grip of something that outweighs the both of you by four thousands pounds.
 You go from resignation (I give up), to acceptance (it is what it is), to defeat (My friend is lost).
 What could you possibly do to change things?
 It’s not you versus your friend, but you versus the devil, a sumo wrestler who currently sits on your friend’s chest.